 20. Timken Museum of Art

-They currently preserve the Putnam Collection of European old masters, and examples of American and Russian art.
-They also host exhibits on modern and local art and jewelry, ad hold many art talks and rotating exhibitions throughout the year.
+They currently preserve the Putnam Collection of old European masters and American and Russian art examples.
+They also host exhibits on modern and local art and jewelry ad hold many art talks and rotating exhibitions throughout the year.